fufexan/nix-gaming/README.md

 You can find a usage example in [example.nix](./example.nix).

-* `osu-lazer-bin` is an osu!lazer build that is extracted from official binary AppImage releases in order to preserve multiplayer functions.
+* `osu-lazer-bin` is an osu!lazer build that is extracted from official binary releases in order to preserve multiplayer functions.

 * `osu-stable` provides a script that installs/runs osu! automatically, in addition to a desktop entry.